-According to Omdia, demand for edge computing is driving uptake of all-in-one modules for edge locations that need a small data centre presence close to end users.
+According to Omdia, demand for edge computing is driving uptake of all-in-one modules for edge locations that need a small data center presence close to end users.

 The ‘plug and play’ approach has the benefit of cutting the time for start-up and commissioning to just a few days instead of weeks, or months, but also reducing the potential for quality issues, as components are pre-integrated and pre-tested off-site, Omdia states.

-Lucas Beran, principal analyst for Omdia’s cloud and data centre research practice and the report’s author, identified speed of deployment as the primary driver for many owners and operators.
+Lucas Beran, principal analyst for Omdia’s cloud and data center research practice and the report’s author, identified speed of deployment as the primary driver for many owners and operators.

-Beran says, “The rapid growth of data and insatiable demand for compute is driving the rapid growth of data centres.
-Given that a traditional data centre takes 18 to 24 months to deploy, a quicker solution is often needed.
+Beran says, “The rapid growth of data and insatiable demand for compute is driving the rapid growth of data centers.
+Given that a traditional data center takes 18 to 24 months to deploy, a quicker solution is often needed.

-“On average, suppliers of prefabricated modular data centres can deliver a solution in four to six months.”
+“On average, suppliers of prefabricated modular data centers can deliver a solution in four to six months.”

 SmartMod designs have recently been awarded Uptime Institute’s TIER-Ready designation of performance resiliency in Europe, Middle East and Africa (EMEA), also allowing Vertiv to sell Uptime Institute Tier Certification of Constructed Facilities (TCCF) services with TIER-Ready modular units,.